codingforpleasure/customized-workspace/Ubuntu/useful-resources/apt.md

 List all files regarding a package |   dpkg -L &lt;pkg name&gt;
 Find the a missing file to which package it belongs to | apt-file &lt;file-name&gt;
 Get package dependencies | apt-cache rdepends &lt;pkg name&gt;
+Remove broken packages in ubuntu | sudo dpkg `--`remove `--`force-remove-reinstreq &lt;pkg name&gt;
+Remove packages that were automatically installed to satisfy dependencies for some package and that are no more needed | sudo apt-get autoremove
+Cleans **all** archives ( .deb files) which resides in /var/cache/apt/archives/ | sudo apt-get clean Cleans only package files that can no longer be downloaded, and are largely useless (subset of the clean command)| sudo apt-get autoclean
+Overwrite one package's file with another's file and install package |sudo dpkg -i `--`force-overwrite &lt;deb located&gt;
 Get source code package from official repository | sudo apt-get source &lt;pkg name&gt;